tonybanters/cc.eats/README.md

 - The file needs to be `\n` terminated in unix-fashion (if you're on Linux you don't need to care, it should be automatic).

-**If you fail to do these things, I will close your submission and you will have to resubmit.
-I am tired of having to fix more than 50% of submissions.**

-You may include a json file with your personal links/donation addresses in `data/authors/your-name.json`.
-See mine (`data/authors/luke-smith.json`) for a model.
-You can include: `website`, `donate` (general donation link), `email` or crypto addresses as `btc`, `xmr` and `eth`.

 ### Tags

 Remember to add tags to your recipe, but try to use tags already used by other recipes.